jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 ## Fork

-A fork is a copy of a repository at a particular time.
+A fork is a copy of a repository.
 The repo that has been forked from is usually called "upstream", and your fork/working copy is called "origin" by default.

 Your fork is your own working copy, where you can test your code or add new features.
 While you are working on your contribution, you don't have to worry about unfinished code affecting the upstream repo; you are on your own fork.
 Later, when your code is done, there is a review process before your code can be merged into the upstream repo.